FrancisBanville/ms_interpreting_probabilities/README.md

 diversity [@Ohlmann2019Diversity; @Godsoe2022Species] of probabilistic
 interaction networks.
-These models and measures support the use of probabilistic interactions for the study of a wide range of ecological questions, from making better predictions of species distribution [@Cazelles2016Theorya] to forecasting the impact of climate change on ecological networks [@Gilman2010FraCom].
+These models and measures support the use of probabilistic interactions for the study of a wide range of ecological questions, from making better predictions of species distributions [@Cazelles2016Theorya] to forecasting the impact of climate change on ecological networks [@Gilman2010FraCom].

 ## We lack a clear understanding of probabilistic species interactions